d3st2k/Database-Quiz/README.md

 # Database-Quiz
-A simple quiz for testing your knowledge of database theory.
-Which includes but is not limited to more than 300+ questions, with true or false questions and questions with 4 options.
+A simple quiz for testing your knowledge of database theory Which includes but is not limited to more than 300+ questions, with true or false questions and questions with 4 options.
 The questions are also not random but based on your result for every questions, so those that you get wrong are more proned to appear in a short time.